chargarlic/pgpkms/README.md

 CloudFormation or Terraform) but overall any RSA "signing" key can be used.

-By default the _User ID_ associated with the key will be something along the lines of `AwsPgpWrapper (...uuid...)` where `uuid` is the random UUID associated with the key in KMS.
+By default the _User ID_ associated with the key will be something along the lines of `PgpKms-AwsWrapper (...uuid...)` where `uuid` is the random UUID associated with the key in KMS.

 In order to properly specify a _User ID_ in the format of `Name <email@domain>` we can use a couple of _tags_ on the AWS key itself: